DUNE/p3s/inputs/README.md

 with actual names of the source and target"), and the dictionary within lists the attributes to be defined when the client is run (such as "workflow.py").

+# What's in this folder

+XML source files (which can have .graphml extension) can be expected to contain DAG descriptions in the GraphML format as described above.
+Various JSON files contain (as suggested by the name)
+* job description(s)
+* additional file parameters for a workflow
+* additional job parameters for a workflow